Ohmnivore/HeadRush/README.txt

 a target client while keeping bandwidth usage to a minimum.
 Similar concept to Source engine entities, I guess, but I don't know how these work under the hood.

-*(3)The player class will not be implementing the custom networked object protocol in order to optimise bandwidth.
-It will be compiled along with the client application.
-Things are faster and simpler that way.

 *(4)I'm thinking of a protocol that will handle creation of sets, consisting of tables for flexible